Our privacy notice

 Or write to - Pennon Data Protection Officer, Peninsula House, Rydon Lane, Exeter, EX2 7HR.

-If you are not satisfied with our response or believe we are processing your Personal Data not in accordance with the law you can refer your complaint to the Information Commissioner's Office (ICO).
+If you are not satisfied with our response or believe we are not processing your Personal Data in accordance with the law, you can refer your concerns to the Information Commissioner's Office (ICO).

 How can I contact the Information Commissioner's Office?